baskerville/plato/doc/LIBRARY.md

 ## Library Synchronization

 Connect your e-reader to your computer.
 If you're importing for the first time, create and empty database: `plato -Z EREADER_LIBRARY_PATH`.
-Merge the imported metadata into the e-reader's database:
+Merge the imported metadata into the e-reader's database using [jq](https://stedolan.github.io/jq/):
 ```sh
 cd EREADER_LIBRARY_PATH
 jq -s '.|add' .metadata.json LIBRARY_PATH/.metadata-imported.json > metadata.json